iarcher367/StarMQ/README.md

 ## Highlights
 - The internal messaging architecture supports the addition of pre- and post-processing steps.
 Example pre-processing steps include message encryption, compression, and authentication.
 These may be enabled via configuration at startup.
 At present, the only supported post-processing is unsubscribing the current consumer.
 - StarMQ supports **dead-lettering** and **alternate exchanges** using default settings and auto-generated exchange names.
 - StarMQ comes wired for logging via the ILog interface.
-See ILog.cs for a sample log4net logger. _Warning_: setting the log level below WARN reduces throughput by over 50%.
+See ILog.cs for a sample log4net logger. _Warning_: setting the log level below WARN may drastically reduce throughput.
 - StarMQ uses an internal IoC container that supports overriding registrations.
 This allows easy replacement of any component by using OverrideRegistration to register the custom implementation.

 ## Performance